 How did you choose to benefit the New Hampshire SPCA?

-Earlier this summer, my wife and I had to say goodbye to Stella, our chocolate lab, and we wanted to do something in her memory.
+In the summer of 2018, my wife and I had to say goodbye to Stella, our chocolate lab, and we wanted to do something in her memory.
 We adopted Stella from the NHSPCA back in 2006, so the idea of giving back to the organization that made us a family just felt like the right thing to do.

 How/When did your interest in SUP begin?